 Evaluate Plex Pass (Optional)

-Plex offers a Plex Pass upsell that unlocks mobile sync, HDR tone mapping, and early access builds.
-Click the X in the corner if you are not ready to subscribe yet.
+Plex offers a Plex Pass subscription that unlocks mobile sync, HDR tone mapping, and early access builds.
+Click the X in the corner if you are not ready to subscribe.

 Give the server a recognizable name.
 You also have the option to disable Allow me to access my media outside my home.
 Leaving it on lets Plex broker connections through its relay service; disable it if you prefer to rely strictly on your own reverse proxy or VPN.